A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Conclusion

 \section{Conclusion}

-In this paper, we have conducted a systematic and extensive review of the most notable works to date on retrieval-augmented generation (RAG) from a knowledge-centric perspective.
-We proposed an overarching framework that organizes existing research into core modules—ranging from knowledge sourcing and embedding to retrieval and final answer generation—to reduce ambiguities in this rapidly evolving field.
-We thoroughly analyzed the associated challenges, particularly in knowledge parsing, integration, and context adaptation, and offered a classification scheme that includes emerging approaches such as multimodal and memory-augmented RAG.
+In this paper, we have conducted a systematic and extensive review of the most notable works to date on RAG from a knowledge-centric perspective.
+We proposed an overarching framework that organizes existing research around the lifecycle of knowledge within RAG systems, from sourcing and retrieval to integration and generation, to clarify the relationships and trade-offs between different methods.
+By analyzing the challenges present at each stage of this lifecycle, particularly in knowledge parsing, integration, and context adaptation, we offered a classification scheme that contextualizes emerging approaches such as multimodal and memory-augmented RAG.
 We also identified critical open issues and promising research directions, underscoring RAG’s potential to transform knowledge-intensive applications across diverse domains.
-It is our hope that this survey will provide readers with a solid understanding of the key components, main challenges, and ongoing developments in RAG, and shed light on new opportunities in future studies.
+We hope that this survey will provide researchers with a solid understanding of the key components, main challenges, and ongoing developments in RAG, and shed light on new opportunities in future studies.